mindspore-ai/docs/tutorials/experts/source_en/parallel/distributed_graph_partition.md

 #### Starting Scheduler and Worker Processes

 Since multiple processes are started within a node, only one `Scheduler` process and multiple `Worker` processes need to be started via a Shell script.
-This dynamic networking is also described in detail and used similarly in these two sections: [Training without relying on OpenMPI](https://www.mindspore.cn/tutorials/experts/en/master/parallel/train_gpu.html#training-without-relying-on-openmpi) and [Parameter Server mode](https://www.mindspore.cn/tutorials/experts/en/master/parallel/parameter_server_training.html).
-For the meaning and usage of environment variables in the script, you can refer to the [Parameter Server mode](https://www.mindspore.cn/tutorials/experts/en/master/parallel/parameter_server_training.html) section.
+For the meaning of the environment variables in the script and their usage, refer to the [Environment Variables List](https://gitee.com/mindspore/docs/blob/master/docs/mindspore/source_en/note/env_var_list.rst) for dynamic cluster environment variables.

 The run.sh execution script is as follows: